Varaha: Saviour of the ancestors

 In an instance in the Mahabharata after raising the earth, Vishnu as Varaha, shakes his tusk and three balls of mud fall in the South, which he declares as the three pindas (riceballs) to be given to the Pitrs (ancestors).
 Varaha's association with the three pindas is reiterated in later texts like the epic's appendix Harivamsa, the Vishnudharmottara Purana and the Brahma Purana.
 This tale constitutes the mythology of Pitr-yajna or Shraddha, sacrifice to the ancestors.

 The Brahma Purana narrates about Varaha's deliverance of the Pitrs (manes).
 Once, the Pitrs lust for Urja (also known as Svadha and Koka), the daughter of the moon-god Chandra.
 Cursed by Chandra, the Pitrs fall as humans on the Himalayan mountains from their elevated positions, while Koka transforms into a river in the mountains.
 The demons attack the Pitrs, who hides under a slab in the Koka river.
 Eulogized by the Pitrs, Varaha uplifted the drowning Pitrs from the river by his tusks.
-Then, he performs the rites of Shraddha by performing libations and pindas to the Pitrs with the Earth acting as Chaya – his consort in the rituals.
+Then, he performs the rites of Shraddha by performing libations and pindas to the Pitrs with the Earth acting as Chaya - his consort in the rituals.
 Varaha liberated the Pitrs from the curse and blessed Koka to be reborn as Svadha (the food or oblations offered to Pitrs) and become the wife of the Pitrs.
 Further, Narakasura (also called Bhauma) was born to the earth due to her contact with Varaha.
 Also, Varaha's temple was established at Kokamukha, where Varaha freed the Pitrs.

-Child
+Children

-The Vishnu Purana, the Brahma Purana and the Bhagavata Purana, in the episode of the killing of the demon Narakasura by Krishna avatar of Vishnu, mentions that the demon was the son of Varaha and the earth goddess Bhudevi.
-In some versions of the tale, Vishnu-Varaha promises the earth that he will not kill their son, without her consent.
-In the Krishna form, Vishnu slays the demon with the support of Satyabhama, Krishna's consort and an avatar of Bhudevi.
+The Vishnu Purana, the Brahma Purana and the Bhagavata Purana, in the episode of the killing of the demon Narakasura by Krishna avatar of Vishnu, mentions that he was the foster son of Varaha and the earth goddess Bhumi.
+In some versions of the tale, Vishnu-Varaha promises the earth that he will not kill their son, without any consent.
+In Krishna form, Vishnu slays the demon with the support of Satyabhama, Krishna's consort and the avatar of Bhumi.

 The Brahmavaivarta Purana narrates that Varaha slew Hiranyaksha and rescued the earth from the waters.
 Varaha and the earth goddess were attracted to each other and made love.
 After they regained consciousness, Varaha worshipped the earth and decreed that the earth be worshipped at specific occasions, such as the construction of a house, lakes, wells, dams, etc. From their union, Mangala, the god of the planet Mars, was born.

 The Avantikshetra Mahatmya of the Skanda Purana states that after slaying Hiranyaksha, the Shipra River springs from the heart of Varaha.
 Thus, the sacred river is described as the daughter of Varaha.